manikcloud/Docker-Certified-Associate/6-mirantis-installation/README.md

 ### Step 4: Verify that the MSR is successfully installed

-- Once the installation is complete, navigate to Admin Setting-> Mirantis Secure Registry in MKE Web UI.
+- Once the installation is complete,
+- Navigate to Admin Setting-> Mirantis Secure Registry in MKE Web UI.

 You will see the installed MSR IP address
 - Go to MSR IP address (172.31.49.85, in this case), and you will see the DTR Sign in page

 **Note:** For the sign in process, use the same login credentials as of MKE web UI.